clojurewerkz/envision/README.md

   * `series-type`, one of `line`, `bubble`, `area` and `bar` for line charts, Scatterplots, area charts and barcharts, correspondingly

+Optionally, you can specify:

+  * `series`, which will split your data, grouping or color-coding charts by given keys keys should be given either as a string or a vector or strings.
+  * `interpolation`, interpolation type to be used in area or line chart, usually you want to use `linear`, `basis`, or `step-after`, but there're more options, which will be mentioned in a corresponding section.
+  * `x-order` specifies a key to sort data points on `x` axis, if it's not `x`

 ## Planned Features:

  * Histograms